Construction Prompts (AI Agent Templates)¶

 ;; Level 2 — unregistered handler fn (handler-level wiring; still no test frame).

-;; Possible because create-machine-handler is a pure factory.
+;; Possible because make-machine-handler is a pure factory.

 (deftest auth-login-happy-path-l2